DuendeInexistente/Cirque/ShortStories/TwilightInThePast.md

 -----------

-It just so happened that she did have to talk with parents, an elderly couple who knocked her door worried about why was their colt avoiding them, and Twilight had to be very professional despite the recent awkwardness and tell them that while he looked just fine and his grades hadn't changed significantly, his friends would have better answers.
+It just so happened that she did have to talk with parents, an elderly couple who knocked her door worried about why was their colt avoiding them, and Twilight had to be very professional despite the recent awkwardness and tell them that, while he looked just fine and his grades hadn't changed significantly, his friends would have better answers.
 Maybe a demanding marefriend, she ventured?
 Spike entered the kitchen while she was talking, hoping to a chair to get the good quartz and acting like nothing had happened.

 Which was just ok.
 Twilight was good at pretend.